AmnahAlkhater/driver-fatigue-gate/README.md

-# Yaqtha – Driver Fatigue Detection System
-Yaqtha is an intelligent fatigue detection system designed for industrial gate checkpoints.
-It uses computer vision techniques to analyze real-time eye behavior (EAR – Eye Aspect Ratio) and determine whether the driver is alert or fatigued.
-When fatigue is detected, the system displays an on-screen warning and sends a command to an Arduino unit to simulate the gate’s response.

----

 ## Project Overview
-Yaqtha integrates computer vision with hardware simulation to enhance safety at factory entry points.
-The Python module detects fatigue by analyzing eye landmarks using OpenCV and MediaPipe FaceMesh.
-Upon detecting fatigue, the system triggers a red LED and buzzer through the Arduino unit, while the normal state is represented by a green LED.
+- Uses OpenCV + MediaPipe FaceMesh to analyze real-time eye landmarks
+- Calculates EAR (Eye Aspect Ratio) to detect fatigue levels
+- Displays an on-screen alert when fatigue is detected
+- Sends a command to Arduino to trigger:
+  - 🔴 Red LED
+  - 🔊 Buzzer alert
+- Normal state is shown through a green LED

 ---

 ## Features